INFO - インフォメーションPURPOSE - 開催目的PRE-EVENT - プレイベント

 - Nuclear and Humanity Cannot Coexist! -

+In 2025, Hiroshima and Nagasaki mark the 80th anniversary of the atomic bombings by the United States.
+The nuclear age began when the United States dropped atomic bombs on Hiroshima and Nagasaki and human beings gained the power to wipe humanity from the earth.
 The atomic bombings instantly slaughtered countless innocent people, bringing unprecedented inhuman misery to Hiroshima and Nagasaki.
 Those who survived the horrors of this hell are still suffering from the effects of radiation.
 Reparation for victims of indiscriminate genocide as a result of state-provoked wars is yet to be fulfilled.

+For all these years, the nuclear powers that control nuclear technology have trivialized or concealed the health effects of radiation.
 To commemorate the 80th anniversary of the atomic bombings of Hiroshima and Nagasaki, we will once again convene the World Nuclear Victims Forum.
 Bearing the tragic deaths of countless nuclear victims on our backs in Hiroshima, where the inhumane nuclear disaster brought about by the use of nuclear weapons took place, we aim to abolish nuclear weapons as well as the entire nuclear cycle, by upholding “nuclear and humanity cannot coexist,” a principle that was born in Hiroshima to categorically deny the entire nuclear cycle.

 The nuclear cycle has led to extensive environmental contamination and serious impacts on the human body due to radioactivity at every stage, starting with uranium mining, milling, nuclear weapons and fuel production, nuclear testing, nuclear weapons use, nuclear power plant operation, nuclear power plant accidents, reprocessing of spent nuclear fuel, storage and disposal of nuclear waste, and the use of depleted uranium weapons.